maevelander/wp-knowledgebase/readme.txt

 Yes, use this php snippet `<?php kbe_search_form(); ?>`

+= Can users vote on articles?
+Like a thumbs up/down thing? =

+This feature is not built into the plugin, however you can use another plugin to achieve this easily.
+I recommend [WTI Like Post](https://wordpress.org/plugins/wti-like-post/)

 = How can I customise the design? =

 You can do some basic presentation adjustments via Knowledgebase > Settings.
 Beyond this, you can completely customise the design via your theme css.
 You can use !important attribute to override the plugin css if needed.